Chart Color Schemes

 Driver is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of the suburb of Driver is around 2,894.
-This reflects an increase of 147 people since the 2021 Census, which reported a population of 2,747.
-The change is inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+Based on analysis of ABS population updates for the Driver statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,894 as of Nov 2025.
+This reflects an increase of 147 people since the 2021 Census, which reported a population of 2,747 people in the Driver (SA2).
+The change is inferred from the resident population of 2,894, estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 1,682 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for statistical areas analysed by AreaSearch, with the suburb of Driver expected to increase by 386 persons to reach a total of 3,280 by 2041, reflecting a gain of 13.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Examining future population trends projects an above median population growth for statistical areas analysed by AreaSearch.
+The Driver (SA2) is expected to increase by 386 persons to 2041, reflecting a gain of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population